The cookiecutter shark takes its name because it leaves a cookie-shaped bite hole in its prey.

-Cookiecutters prey on almost any marine living creatures.
-They close their suctorial lips against the prey, kind of like kissing it.
+The cookie-cutter shark will prey on almost any marine living creature.
+It closes its suctorial lips against the prey, kind of like kissing it.
 Then, it uses its upper pointed teeth and powerful jaws to grip the prey better.
 Finally, it uses its upper teeth and jaws to take a chunk out of the animal.
-Most bites from the teeth and jaws measure about 2-inches across and 2.75-inches tall.
+Most bites from the teeth and jaws measure about 2 inches across and 2.75 inches tall.

 Additionally, these sharks have eaten squid as big as themselves.
 They swallow these animals whole.

 Scientists are not sure how long the gestation period is in these sharks.
 A shark baby is called a pup.
 They live inside the mother’s uterus.
 Six-to-12 pups are born as a baby at the same time, with each one measuring between 5.5-and-5.9 inches long when they are born.
 Each baby is in a sizable sac, so scientists theorize that this shark has a long gestation period.

 Even though they may end up with a piece of their bodies missing, some animals eat these sharks.
 These animals include bony fish and sharks that are larger than them.

 Except for a few caught accidentally, these sharks are not targeted by recreational or commercial anglers.